BFA, The School of the Art Institute of Chicago

 After graduation from college Gladwell pursued her studies of fine arts in Florence, Italy under the tutelage of Nerina Simi and Pietro Annagoni.
 Upon returning to the US Gladwell began her professional career exhibiting in New York City, Chicago, California, Indiana, the UK and Europe.
 She was a two time recipient of the Greenshield’s Memorial Grant, the Posey Foundation Grant and NY CITA Fellowship for Painting.
 She was a visiting artist at the 2011 Venice Bienale, Marist College Program.
 Nancy was recently selected as a winner of Expo 30, 2012 by Margot Norton, Associate Curator of the Whitney Museum, N Y. She has taught painting and drawing in Italy, at C.W.
 Post University and, since 1994, at Lyme Academy College.

-BA, University of Hartford;
+MFA University of Connecticut

 Deane G. Keller Endowed Chair of Classical Drawing and Figurative Art.